Rev. Kristin Gill Stoneking — Executive Director

 Lynn is cofounder of the Muslim-Jewish Peacewalk and was a founding elder of The Community of Living Traditions.
 She currently works with the Fellowship of Reconciliation as coordinator of the Interfaith Peacewalks project, a co-leader of Artist Delegations to Palestine, and as a contributing editor to Fellowship magazine.

-Lynn’s forthcoming book is Trail Guide to the Torah of Nonviolence (2013, in French and English).
+Lynn’s newest book is Trail Guide to the Torah of Nonviolence (2013, in French and English).
 Her web site is lynngottlieb.com and she lives in Berkeley, California.

 Fakhira Halloum — Freeman Fellow